Are you seeing ‘Your connection is not private’ error on your WordPress website? This is the error message you’ll see on Google Chrome.

 Another solution is to redirect your website visitors to the correct variation of your domain name.
 See our article, on how to set up redirects in WordPress for more details.

 We hope this article helped you learn how to fix ‘Your connection is not private’ error in WordPress.
-You may also want to bookmark our guide on fixing the most common WordPress errors.
+You may also want to bookmark our guide on fixing the most common WordPress errors or see our ultimate WordPress SEO guide to improve your website’s rankings.